 The nature of all things.
 "Emptiness" and "Reality".
 See also Buddha Nature.

-The Bodhisatva who became Amitabha Buddha.
-See the Longer Amitabha Sutra, famous for its 48 vows.
-The 18th vow promises rebirth in the Pure Land to those who recite His name with utmost sincerity and faith at the time of death.
+(Sanskrit); The Bodhisattva who later became Amitabha Buddha.
+See the Longer Amitabha Sutra.
+Famous for his 48 vows. particularly the 18th vow promises rebirth in the Pure Land to those who recite His name with utmost sincerity and faith at the time of death.

 (1200-1253): Brought the Soto school of Zen Buddhism to Japan.
 He emphasized meditation as the means to Enlightenment.

-All mundane things that can cloud our otherwise bright self-nature, including form, sound, scent, taste, touch, and external opinion.
-Dusts correspond to the six senses.
+All mundane things that can cloud our otherwise bright self-nature, including form (matter), sound, scent, taste, touch, and thought.
+Dusts, i.e. Six Dusts correspond to the six senses.

 Tibetan; literally, "great perfection".
-The supreme teachings of the Nyingmapa school of Tibetan Buddhism.
+Atiyoga (Sanskrit); The supreme teachings of the Nyingmapa school of Tibetan Buddhism.
 Adherents believe that these teachings are superior, and that no other means are necessary.

 Easy Path of Practice:

-Also Pure Land Practice.
-It is called the “Easy Path” as it involves reliance on the power of the Buddhas and Bodhisattvas to attain enlightenment.
+Also known as Pure Land Practice.
+It is called the “Easy Path” as it involves reliance on the power of the Buddhas and Bodhisattvas to the Pure Land.
+One needs to generate faith and make the vows, to recite the Buddha’s name, and at the end of one’s life, Amitabha Buddha will compassionately descend to meet and guide one to rebirth in the Pure Land.

-The way to Enlightenment consists of right understanding, right motives, right speech, right action, right livelihood, right effort, right mindfulness, and right meditation.
+Aryastangamarga (Sanskrit); The way to Enlightenment consists of right understanding, right thought, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.

 See Saha World.